 You can also use the alignment options by highlighting the text, going up to the Options Bar, and clicking one of the text alignment options available.

 If you want to edit the text position, color, size, font, and more, use the Character panel, which can be accessed by going to Window > Character.

 By default, the baseline value is set to zero, which means the text will sit directly on the path.
 When you increase the baseline value, there will be more space between the circle and the text.

 Tracking is simply the space among all letters of a text.
 I set the tracking of my text to 5 so the letters wouldn’t look so close together.
 You can choose a value for the tracking in its drop-down menu.
 To adjust the spacing of individual characters, opt to adjust the Kerning value instead.

 How To Create A Circle Logo In Photoshop

-Now it’s time to draw the ellipses we need.
-First, go to the toolbar and grab the ellipse tool.
+First, go to the toolbar and grab the Ellipse Tool (U).

 Then, double-click the point where the two guides meet and enter 715 pixels for both width and height.
 Check the ‘From Center’ checkbox and click ‘OK’.